cjbarrie/RDL-Ed/README.md

 You can use this in several ways:

 1. You might want to "clone" the entire repository and save all of the files in here locally.
-That's fine if you know how to navigate the different file types contained in here.
+That's fine if you have some experience using R and R Markdown and know how to navigate the different file types contained in here.
-2. You can use the quick links below to access online versions of the content, which are more easily accessible.
+2. Recommended for beginners: you can use the quick links below to access online versions of the content, which are more easily accessible.
 I suggest you then copy and paste code snippets from the online documents into your own .R scripts.

+## Outline of the materials

+These materials are intended as supplementary to the lectures and tutorials you will be doing.
+They are not compulsory to access, you will not be assessed on the content, and you can browse them at your leisure.
+They do, nonetheless, provide a useful introduction to the use of R for obtaining, manipulating, and analyzing different types of data.

+You will also find in the Introduction documents an overview of how you install R and RStudio on your own devices, as well as some pointers on where to go for more help and information using these tools.

 ## Quick links for each week